projectcalico/calico/master/reference/calicoctl/commands/delete.md

 Options:
   -h --help                 Show this screen.
-  -s --skip-not-exists      Skip over and treat as successful, resources that don't exist.
+  -s --skip-not-exists      Skip over and treat as successful, resources that
+                            don't exist.
   -f --filename=<FILENAME>  Filename to use to delete the resource.
-If set to "-" loads from stdin.
+If set to
+                            "-" loads from stdin.
-  -n --node=<NODE>          The node (this may be the hostname of the compute server if your
+  -n --node=<NODE>          The node (this may be the hostname of the compute
-                            installation does not explicitly set the names of each Calico node).
+                            server if your installation does not explicitly set the names of each Calico node).
-     --orchestrator=<ORCH>  The orchestrator (only used for workload endpoints).
+     --orchestrator=<ORCH>  The orchestrator (valid for workload endpoints).
-     --workload=<WORKLOAD>  The workload (only used for workload endpoints).
+     --workload=<WORKLOAD>  The workload (valid for workload endpoints).
      --scope=<SCOPE>        The scope of the resource type.
 One of global, node.
-This is only valid
-                            for BGP peers and is used to indicate whether the peer is a global peer or node-specific.
+This is only valid for BGP peers and is used to indicate whether the peer is a global peer or node-specific.
-  -c --config=<CONFIG>      Filename containing connection configuration in YAML or JSON format.
+  -c --config=<CONFIG>      Filename containing connection configuration in
+                            YAML or JSON format.
                             [default: /etc/calico/calicoctl.cfg]

 Description:
   The delete command is used to delete a set of resources by filename or stdin, or by type and identifiers.
 JSON and YAML formats are accepted for file and stdin format.

-  Valid resource types are node, bgpPeer, hostEndpoint, workloadEndpoint, policy, pool and profile.
+  Valid resource types are node, bgpPeer, hostEndpoint, workloadEndpoint, ipPool, policy, and profile.
 The <TYPE> is case insensitive and may be pluralized.

   Attempting to delete a resource that does not exists is treated as a terminating error unless the --skip-not-exists flag is set.
 If this flag is set, resources that do not exist are skipped.

   When deleting resources by type, only a single type may be specified at a time.
 The name is required along with any and other identifiers required to uniquely identify a resource of the specified type.

   The output of the command indicates how many resources were successfully deleted, and the error reason if an error occurred.
 If the --skip-not-exists flag is set then skipped resources are included in the success count.

   The resources are deleted in the order they are specified.
 In the event of a failure deleting a specific resource it is possible to work out which resource failed based on the number of resources successfully deleted.
 ```

 ### Examples

 ```
 # Delete a set of resources (of mixed type) using the data in resources.yaml.
 # Results indicate that 8 resources were successfully deleted.